ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 ![VS Code - VS Code file picker](images/1-vscode-filepicker.png)

 Pick **lab_inventory**, this will immediately update the file list.
 In the new file list, pick **hosts**.
-This will open the inventory of you environment.
+This will open the inventory of your environment.

 As you see, the inventory of your environment is provided in a static, ini-type file.
 It looks like the following listing.
 Please note that the IP addresses provided here are just an example and will be different in your lab environment: